Does car insurance cover hurricane damage?

 Comprehensive policy

 Drivers with comprehensive auto insurance are covered for hurricane damage.
-Comprehensive coverage pays for the damage done to your vehicle, the other person's vehicle and any medical bills either of you incur.
+Comprehensive coverage pays for the damage done to your vehicle.
 Comprehensive coverage also includes collision protection and pays for weather-related damage, like dents from a hail storm or flooding caused by a hurricane.

 Nearly 80% U.S. drivers have comprehensive coverage, Holeman told CBS MoneyWatch.
 If you're still unsure what kind of policy you have, submit a claim anyway and your insurer will respond and explain the type of coverage, he said.